-Monroe Township Child Pornography Defense Lawyer
+Monroe Township Child Pornography Charges Attorney

 Given the severity of child pornography laws, it may seem daunting to be accused of such crimes.
 When you are facing charges relating to child pornography in Monroe Township, you need dedicated, experienced legal representation in your corner to fight for your rights and interests.
 Our legal team can help you secure the best possible outcome.

 If you have been accused of an offense involving child pornography in Monroe Township, contact The Law Offices of Michele Finizio, an experienced Monroe Township Child Pornography Charges Attorney.

 Facing A Criminal Charge And Have Questions?
 We Can Help.
 Contact The Law Offices of Michele Finizio Today At 856-888-9059 Or Fill Our Our Convenient Online Contact Form For A Free Consultation About Your Case.

 Child pornography is all-encompassing and covers a number of criminal offenses involving the possession, creation, viewing, distribution, or even receipt of child pornography.
 Examples of child pornography offenses in New Jersey include:

 - Possession of child pornography,

 Knowing possession or viewing of child pornography is generally a third-degree crime under New Jersey law.
 Distribution or sharing of child pornography is a second-degree charge in most circumstances.

 I can honestly say that I am 100% satisfied with the outcome of my case.
 Michael handled my case very well.
 I would definitely recommend her to anyone who needs help with any court issues.

 Very realistic and professional.
 Great with communication and prompt with follow ups.
 Flexible with availability, responds to both texts and phone calls.
 I was very happy with the service I received.